 That’s a huge difference when compared to the 60+% of the purchase price the big retailers and publishers will take.

-The other main cost is monthly or annual subscription cost.
+The other main cost is the monthly or annual subscription cost.
 The table below will show the total subscription model price that you’ll pay each year if you choose the annual plan.

 Soundwise has monthly plans, but as with most subscription services, you’ll save on annual plans versus paying for the monthly subscription.
 The example below will use the annual charge for the Plus and Pro Plans.

 Ok, here we go.
 The last example, and the most astounding.
 Again, you sell 100 copies, 500 copies, and 1,000 copies of your audiobook in a given year.

 The subscription price of the monthly Plus Plan is $49.
 The annual price drops to $39/month or $468/year.
 Take a look at these numbers.
 What a difference when you don’t share royalties.

 We set the price at $20 since that is what we would charge through Findaway Voices.
 This makes the numbers fair.
 As you can see, there is over $10K in additional profit between what you keep if you sell 1,000 copies in a given year through Soundwise versus using Findaway Voices.
 That is money going into your pocket, not the big audiobook publishers.
 Royalty coming to your bank account, not theirs.

 And that is after deducting the cost of the subscription and the Stripe fees.
 That’s a significant amount of money and the more audiobooks you sell, the more the royalty compounds.